 Blog posts.
 Tweets.
 Online updates.
 It’s important to keep fresh on the internet and use content to help you grow brand awareness.
 Nobody respects a cobweb site – one that looks like it hasn’t been tended to recently.
 Your online credibility is essential so you need to be prepared to engage with your audience and keep them updated with your latest news and changes.
 You’re an expert in your field, aren’t you?
 So let people know.
 Regular posts of relevant, interesting content will help to grow your reputation, especially if it’s good enough for others to share and spread the word further.

 Make sure your content follows guidelines for SEO (search engine optimisation).
 This will help it to be found by search engines and enable more people to see it, while ranking your website higher in search results.
-You can pay an expert to review your content for SEO to help you rank higher on search engine lists, but you should at least begin by following basic SEO guidelines.
+You can use GoDaddy’s professional SEO services to help you rank higher on search engine lists, but you should at least begin by following basic SEO guidelines.

 3. Facilitate e-commerce with online payments